ErnieAtLYD/MoodThingy-WP-Plug-In/readme.txt

 A WordPress Widget is also included in the plug-in as a way to show readers the most popular blog posts in the past day, week, month or year.
 The PRO version allows publishers to customize the moods and colors of the plug-in for their blog.

+MoodThingy was built as a WordPress plug-in built by Ernie Hsiung, with help by Mike Lee in 2012.
+Previously, the plug-in offered a PRO version for a premium prices.
+Eventually, both developers ended up being unable to continue the project and a decision was made to discountinue the PRO version (offered on CodeCanyon) and fold the code to open source in July, 2014.

 == Installation ==

 1. Download and unzip the plugin file.